Tuesday, April 10, 2007

 -Uses images from 1977 Voyager space probes which are intended to pictorially describe life on earth to other beings.

-glossolalia or "speaking in tongues."
+-Incorporates soundtrack with glossolalia or "speaking in tongues."

 -"explores the artist’s interest in the relationship between sound and image, particularly between language and representations of our world."